 So, a fully grown adult Weim needs around two hours of exercise per day, usually split into a few sessions.
 Of course, this recommendation depends on several factors such as the specific dog’s diet, weight, age and any medical conditions.
 If you’re unsure about how much exercise your dog should receive, it’s best to seek professional advice from the vet.

 As previously mentioned, playtime is another essential aspect of exercise which shouldn’t be overlooked.
 Other than normal exercise, your dog will need lots of playtime to keep them mentally stimulated and physically stimulated too.
 Playing with toys in the home or in the garden is the best way to keep your dog busy and is a great way for you both to bond together.
 Not only is this great for your dog, it’s great for you too as it allows you to have fun with your precious pup and relax after a busy day at work.
+Take a look at our review of interactive dog toys for more options.

 Providing nutritional recommendations can be tough as every breed and every dog within the breed are vastly different.
 A dog’s diet should be based on its age, height, weight and any special requirements caused by medical conditions.
 These are things which you’ll have to test through trial and error and it will take some time.
 If you’re really unsure about how or what to feed you playful pup, seek professional advice from the veterinarian.